ethpm/py-ethpm/README.md

 # ETHPM

-* parse and validate lockfiles.
+* parse and validate packages.
 * given a web3 instance provide access to contract factory classes
 * given a web3 instance provide access to all of the deployed contract instances for the chain that web3 is connected to.
 * validate package bytecode matches compilation output.
 * validate deployed bytecode matches compilation output
 * access to packages dependencies
-* construct new lockfiles
+* construct new packages

 ## Web3

 The `Package` object will function much like the `Contract` class provided by `web3`.
-Rather than instantiating the base class provided by `ethpm`, you will instead use a `classmethod` which generates a new `Package` class for a given lockfile.
+Rather than instantiating the base class provided by `ethpm`, you will instead use a `classmethod` which generates a new `Package` class for a given package.

 ```python
 OwnedPackage = BasePackage.factory('/path/to/owned-v1.0.0.json')